 Hank Willis Thomas (American, born 1976), Strike, 2018.
 Stainless steel with mirrored finish, 33 × 33 × 9 inches.
 Private Collection.
 Image courtesy of the artist and Jack Shainman Gallery, New York. © Hank Willis Thomas

 Hank Willis Thomas (American, born 1976), Pitch Blackness/Off Whiteness, 2009.
 Neon sign, 58 × 33 inches.
-Courtesy of the artist and Jack Shainman Gallery, New York. © Hank Willis Thomas
+Collection of Art Bridges.
+Image courtesy of the artist and Jack Shainman Gallery, New York. © Hank Willis Thomas

 Western & Southern Galleries, Thomas R. Schiff Gallery and Balcony (Galleries 232, 233, 234 and 235)